text-machine-lab/quail/quail_challenge_set/Paraphrasing.md

 (c) because he was anxious
 ```

-If the correct answer is found in the text, the usual 2/1 paraphrasing strategy applies:
+If the correct answer is found in the text, we paraphrase it (and if the data were meant for training, we would only paraphrase half the cases):

 ```xml
 Text: John was hungry after the conference, so he ate a cake.